rh-mobb/documentation/docs/rosa/verify-permissions/README.md

 The AWS Policy Simulator is used to verify the permissions of each role policy against the API calls extracted by `jq`; results are then stored in a text file appended with `.results`.

+This script will verify the permissions for the current account and region.

 ```bash
 #!/bin/bash